Freeda Bolt

-Freeda Bolt (March 23, 1911 — December 14, 1929) was a murder victim from Floyd County, Virginia.
+Freeda Bolt (March 23, 1911 – December 14, 1929) was a murder victim from Floyd County, Virginia.
 Her murder inspired a ballad, "Young Freda Bolt", written by hymnodist Doc M. Shank in 1930 for The Floyd City Ramblers, later recorded by The Carter Family on June 8, 1938, in Charlotte, North Carolina for Decca Records.

 Murder

-A senior in high school, Bolt had decided to elope with her lover, 20 year old Buren Harman, to Roanoke, possibly to be wed.
+A senior in high school, Bolt had decided to elope with her lover, 20-year old Buren Harman, to Roanoke, possibly to be wed.
 Her parents did not hear from her for days, and offered $100 for any knowledge of her whereabouts.
-Sheriff D. P. Hylton took Harman into custody.
+Sheriff D. P. Hylton (also known as Hilton) took Harman into custody.
 Initially denying that he had met Bolt on the evening prior to her disappearance or that they had made wedding plans, he eventually confessed to the murder.
 It happened along the road descending Bent Mountain.
-He dragged her body thirty yards off the shoulder and down the hill, hiding her beneath leaves and logs.
+He dragged her body thirty yards off the side of the road and down the hill, hiding her beneath leaves and logs.
 The next morning, he returned to find Bolt still alive, whereupon he killed her.
 Bolt's body was discovered on December 19; it had been in the woods for six days before Harman's confession.

 Harman led Sheriff Hylton along with Deputies Giles Harris and J. C. Anderson to the location of the body.
-A heavy cord had been tied around Bolt's neck.
+A heavy cord was tied around Bolt's neck.
 County coroner Dr. G. A. Kolmer was called to the scene.
 In the evening, Bolt's body was taken to the Back Creek Orchard building owned by J. D. Willet, whose phone Hylton used to notify Bolt's parents.
 An autopsy was conducted in Salem the next morning, concluding that Bolt had been strangled.

-The crime shocked the Bent Mountain community and Floyd County.
+The crime shocked the Bent Mountain community, and Floyd County.
 Hylton moved Harman to the jail in Roanoke for Harman's safety.
-Bolt was laid to rest five days before Christmas.
+Bolt was laid to rest five days before her Christmas.
 The funeral was largely attended.